AerialRobotics-IITK/ariitk_best_practices/README.md

         * template.yaml
         These file(s) have the parameters that you want to load everytime you run your ROS nodes.
 It is always a good idea to put as many constants/values here as possible, so you don't have to recompile everytime you change a value.
     * include
-        * ros_package_template
+        * pcl_ransac_ros
             * template_ros_pub.hpp, template_ros.hpp
             These file(s) contains all the includes for the ROS package, and the declarations for all the variables+functions  in the ROS package.
-All of this is put in a class/classes under the common namespace ar_iitk::ros_package_template.
+All of this is put in a class/classes under the common namespace ariitk::pcl_ransac_ros.
 If the function definitions are one-liners, they may be defined here.
 Otherwise only declarations are to be done here.
     * launch
         * template.launch
         Launch file(s) for launching your nodes, loading parameters, etc.